AhmedRmadn/Taskify/readme.md

 - Docker volumes ensure data persists between container restarts

 - NodeJS listens internally on port 8080 and maps to host port 10279

+- there is branch with auth feature jwt

 ## 🙏 Acknowledgments